 “Uh oh,” Matias says.
 “Now I’m going to fangirl.”

 At 24, Sheckler has been a professional skater for almost half his life, a prodigy who has grown with the sport to become the world-famous face of street skateboarding.
 At 18 months, Sheckler took his first ride on a skateboard; by the time he was 4 years old he was sleeping every night in his helmet.
-He turned pro when he was 13, and even before then, sponsors were clamoring to sign him.
+He turned pro when he was 13, and even before then, sponsors were clamouring to sign him.
 Besides Red Bull, he includes Plan B Skateboards and Etnies—which has sponsored him for more than 15 years— as long-term business partners.

-Sheckler epitomizes the current state of affairs in skateboarding: Not only does a professional skateboarder have to be a hell of an athlete, but now, thanks to the omnipresence of social media, he has to know how to market himself with the same kind of force and dexterity that he shows in the skatepark.
+Sheckler epitomizes the current state of affairs in skateboarding: Not only does a professional skateboarder have to be one hell of an athlete, but now, thanks to the omnipresence of social media, he has to know how to market himself with the same kind of force and dexterity that he shows in the skatepark.
 This means traveling the world to shoot video parts and distributing them online, keeping up with sponsor obligations and participating in charitable events that are documented in real time on the Internet.
 This is on top of the actual work of competing in events ranging from the X Games to the Dew Tour to Street League.
 “As an amateur skater, when you’re just skating for fun, you don’t have to go on trips, you don’t have to go to autograph signings or photo shoots or go promote a company,” Sheckler says.
 “But the second you sign that contract, you have to agree that the whole time you’re going to give everything you have to these companies.
 People don’t want to put in the extra work, but you have to.”

 This is a far cry from the days when skateboarding had two essential rules: